steffengraber/microcircuit-PD14-model/README.md

 ## Overview

-The model of a cortical microcircuit proposed by Potjans and Diesmann (2014) describes the neuronal circuitry under ~1 mm$`^2`$ cortical surface.
-The network consists of 4 cortical layers (L2/3, L4, L5, L6), each being represented by a randomly connected network of excitatory and inhibitory point neurons.
+This repository contains a detailed mathematical description and a reference implementation of the model of a cortical microcircuit proposed by Potjans and Diesmann (2014).
+The model describes the neuronal circuitry under ~1 mm$`^2`$ cortical surface.
+It comprises four cortical layers (L2/3, L4, L5, L6), each represented by a randomly connected network of excitatory and inhibitory point neurons.
 The network connectivity is derived from anatomical and electrophysiological data.
 Connection probabilities between neurons in the network are highly specific and depend on the cell type (excitatory, inhibitory) and on the locations (cortical layers) of the pre- and postsynaptic neurons.
 In contrast to this high specificity in the connectivity, all neurons in the network are identical and share the same dynamics and parameters, irrespective of their type and location.